ahmed-u-khan/bethelwood/README.md

 ## Resource Requirements

 ### Technology Investments
-- Based on past experience, 50k is usually the number, however depending on size/frequency of data, it could easily be 30k overall or 90k
+- Based on past experience, 50k is usually the number, however depending on size/frequency of data and the wants/needs of the business the cost could easily be as low as 30k or as high as 100k
   - requires more research and understanding of data quantity and data needs
   - [mock estimates found here](https://docs.google.com/spreadsheets/d/19v6Bvfe8vfoMX7NeeI3TjSo80HiE9OV6etiyEJ2RZBw/edit?gid=0#gid=0)